Data Privacy and Security Policies

 Parents Bill of Rights for Data Privacy and Security

-Under New York State Education Law § 2-d, if you are a parent of a child in the New York City public school district (the DOE), you have several rights regarding the privacy and security of your child's PII, including the following:
+Under New York State Education Law § 2-d, if you are a parent of a child in New York City Public Schools, you have several rights regarding the privacy and security of your child's PII, including the following:

 - Your child's personally identifiable information (PII) cannot be sold or released for any marketing or other commercial purposes.